Skip to main content

 Through a strong prevention and early intervention approach, we aim to:

-• support unpaid carers with practical tools, tailored advice and technology‑based solutions that ease pressure and provide reassurance
+• support unpaid carers with practical tools, advice and technology‑based solutions

 Services we provide

-TECS offers discreet fall detection technology which works alongside a community alarm pendant.
+We offer discreet fall detection technology which works alongside a community alarm pendant.
 These devices use sensors to monitor changes such as impact, height variation and sudden acceleration.
-They can automatically raise an alert if a potential fall is detected - even if you are unable to press your pendant.
+They can raise an alert if a potential fall is detected - even if you are unable to press your pendant.

-This allows a faster response to falls and helps people feel more confident and secure as they go about their daily lives.
+This allows a faster response to falls and can help you feel more confident as you go about your daily life.

 Specialist equipment for people who are deaf or hard of hearing can help you to stay safe, connected and independent at home.

-These technologies provide clear alerts for important sounds.
-This includes the doorbell, telephone or smoke alarm.
-They use visual prompts, vibration or amplified audio.
+These technologies provide alerts for important sounds like the doorbell, telephone or smoke alarm.
+They may use visual prompts, vibration or amplified audio.

 If you need further support, automated pill dispensers give timely prompts.
 They release the correct dose at the right time and use audible alarms or visual cues to gain your attention.